haccht/knife/README.md

 `knife` reads text form stdin and display only columns you specify with flexible format.

+Use `-F, --separator` to set the input field separators (default: whitespace).
+Use `-j, --join` to change the separator used when rejoining selected fields (default: a single space).
+Use `--buffer-size` to configure the buffered I/O size in bytes (default: 1MB) when processing very large inputs.

 ``` bash
 $ cat sample.txt | knife <index>
 ```